Iran–Iraq War: Attack on H3

-The Iraqi Air Force, badly damaged by the Iranians, was moved to the H-3 Airbase in Western Iraq, near the Jordanian border and away from Iran.
+The Iraqi Air Force, badly damaged by the Iranians, was moved to the H-3 Air Base in western Iraq, near the Jordanian border and away from Iran.
 However, on 3 April 1981, the Iranian air force used eight F-4 Phantom fighter bombers, four F-14 Tomcats, three Boeing 707 refuelling tankers, and one Boeing 747 command plane to launch a surprise attack on H3, destroying 27–50 Iraqi fighter jets and bombers.

-Despite the successful H-3 airbase attack (in addition to other air attacks), the Iranian Air Force was forced to cancel its successful 180-day air offensive.
-In addition, they abandoned their attempted control of Iranian airspace.
+Despite the successful attack (in addition to other air attacks), the Iranian Air Force was forced to cancel its successful 180-day air offensive and abandoned their attempted control of Iraqi airspace.
 They had been seriously weakened by sanctions and pre-war purges and further damaged by a fresh purge after the impeachment crisis of President Banisadr.
-The Iranian Air Force could not survive further attrition, and decided to limit their losses, abandoning efforts to control Iranian airspace.
+The Iranian Air Force could not survive further attrition, and decided to limit their losses, abandoning efforts to control Iraqi airspace.
 The Iranian air force would henceforth fight on the defensive, trying to deter the Iraqis rather than engaging them.
 While throughout 1981–1982 the Iraqi air force would remain weak, within the next few years they would rearm and expand again, and begin to regain the strategic initiative.